celestiaorg/docs/developers/arbitrum-integration.md

 ### Blobstream

-:::warning DRAFT
+:::warning UPCOMING INTEGRATION
-The Blobstream section is a draft, the integration with Blobstream is a work in progress.
+The Blobstream section is currently under development.
+Please note that the integration with Blobstream is not yet finalized, but it is planned for implementation in the near future.
 :::

 The Celestia and Arbitrum integration also